Dorfopterus: Classification

 Dorfopterus is currently classified as an incertae sedis (that is, a taxon with unclear relationships) genus within the order Eurypterida.
 It includes one single species, Dorfopterus angusticollis.
 Originally, Dorfopterus was classified as part of Stylonuridae.
 At the time, this family consisted of the genera Brachyopterus, Campylocephalus, Ctenopterus, Drepanopterus, Melbournopterus, Stylonurus and Tarsopterella.
-The family has since been revised, with new genera being assigned to it, other genera being moved to other clades (taxonomic groups) and some genera even being completely removed from the order Eurypterida.
-Dorfopterus would not be an exception to these changes; having only been assigned to Stylonuridae due to its long and narrow telson (although Kjellesvig-Waering had admitted that no member of this family or of Eurypterida as a whole had an ornamentation similar to Dorfopterus), the genus' classification within it would be rendered as tentative in 1966 by Kjellesvig-Waering himself, although it would be continued by the Norwegian paleontologist Leif Størmer during his 1974 revision of Eurypterida.
+The family has since been revised, with new genera having been assigned to it, other genera having been moved to other clades (taxonomic groups) and some genera having even been completely removed from the order Eurypterida.
+Dorfopterus would not be an exception to these changes; having only been assigned to Stylonuridae due to its long and narrow telson (even though no member of this family or of Eurypterida as a whole was known at the time to have had an ornamentation similar to Dorfopterus as Kjellesvig-Waering admitted), the genus' classification within this family would be rendered as tentative in 1966 by Kjellesvig-Waering himself, although it would be continued by the Norwegian paleontologist Leif Størmer during his 1974 revision of Eurypterida.

 In 1979, the British geologist Charles D. Waterston erected a new eurypterid family, Parastylonuridae, and included the genera Hardieopterus, Parastylonurus and, doubtfully, Dorfopterus and Lamontopterus.
 This family differed from the others by a series of morphological characteristics that included a carinated (or "crested", as he defined it) telson and a granulate (with granules), pustular (with pustules) or squamate (with scales) ornamentation.
 Waterston compared the rib-like ornamentation and carina ("keel") of Dorfopterus with the structure of the telson of Parastylonurus and assigned the genus to this new family.
 Waterston's classification of Dorfopterus was not retained by later researchers either, with the American professor and paleobiologist Roy E. Plotnick classifying Dorfopterus as incertae sedis within Eurypterida in 1983.
-The American paleontologist Victor P. Tollerton, Jr. did the same in 1989 after considering Dorfopterus as too fragmentary for inclusion into a specific eurypterid family, and so did the Norwegian paleontologist Odd Erik Tetlie in an unpublished PhD thesis in 2004 despite having previously stated in the same paper that Dorfopterus could be provisionally kept in Parastylonuridae for the time being for its similarities with Parastylonurus.
+The American paleontologist Victor P. Tollerton, Jr. did the same in 1989 after considering Dorfopterus as too fragmentary for inclusion into a specific eurypterid family, and so did the Norwegian paleontologist Odd Erik Tetlie in an unpublished PhD thesis in 2004 despite having previously stated in the same paper that Dorfopterus could be provisionally kept in Parastylonuridae for the time being due to its similarities with Parastylonurus.
+These similarities would also lead Tetlie to suggest that Dorfopterus and Parastylonurus could be synonymous genera, although he did not act upon this possibility.